-1. Do the Initial Cleaning Jobs Yourself
+Do the Initial House Cleaning Service Yourself

 Committing to sourcing and working for your first few clients on your own will ensure you keep your costs low as well.
 Instead of investing money in hiring workers, you can pay yourself a reasonable wage while you work out any kinks in your business model and determine best practices for your company.

-2. Set a Reasonable Business Budget
+Set a Reasonable Cleaning Company Budget

-Performing most of your cleaning jobs solo will help keep more money in your pocket, but budgeting is about more than how many hours you work.
+Performing most of your house cleaning jobs solo will help keep more money in your pocket, but budgeting is about more than how many hours you work.
 After all, you will need to invest in some supplies for your business to succeed, as well as track and cover vehicle maintenance and fuel costs.

 Determine a reasonable budget for your business, including the replacement of products and equipment as necessary.
 Factor hiring and payroll costs into the equation if you outsource labor, but also keep in mind you need to set aside money for taxes and insurance as a business owner.